netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    "duration" also applies to subsequent recurrence instances.

-   Unlike the definition of "recurrence-utc" grouping {{sec-rec-utc}}, "recurrence-with-time-zone" is intended to be friendly to human instead of machine.
+   Unlike the definition of "recurrence-utc" grouping {{sec-rec-utc}}, "recurrence-with-time-zone" is intended to promote human readability over machine readability.

 ## The "recurrence-utc-with-date-times" Grouping {#sec-rec-utc-dt}